The Jersey City Cannabis Control Board (CCB) approved five adult-use cannabis dispensaries during their November meeting including Lifted Vision.

 “It’s kind of unfair for a minority-owned business for us to say, hey, there’s too many,” Kaplowitz said.

-“It’s a competitive landscape, like a restaurant.
-It’s up to them to be competitive,” Sloane said.
+“It’s a competitive landscape, like a restaurant,” Sloane said.

 Lady L Cannabis Approved by Cannabis Control Board